About Lawctopus Law School

 - Preferable internship positions for best-performing students with Lawctopus’ partner organizations

 - Publication opportunities for best-performing students

-If you have any questions, please email at firstname.lastname@example.org
+If you have any questions, please leave a comment on this post or email at firstname.lastname@example.org